Last Updated on

 Karma in Your Life

 Sometimes we try to make karma very simple by saying that good actions are rewarded by good actions and bad actions are mirrored by bad events.
 However, this is not the truth.
 Good actions can be rewarded in this lifetime or in another one.
 Also, what may seem like a bad event happening to a good person may be a blessing in disguise.
-For these reason, self-reflection and reflection in the eyes of the cosmos is crucial for life understanding.
+For these reasons, self-reflection and reflection in the eyes of the cosmos are crucial for life understanding.
 Karma can lead you on a very unique journey for this life and your past and present lives.